aerogear/proposals/sync/server.md

 })
 ```

+The GraphQL server will be notified about changes via a `channel` in Postgres that it is `LISTEN`ing to.
+THe Admin server will send a `NOTIFY` to this channel whenever the shcema or resolver mappings have changed.

-As the server needs to store resources, such as the Data Schema, Resolver Mappings and Webhooks, a data store is required.
+As the server needs to store resources, i.e the Data Schema, Resolver Mappings and Webhooks, a data store is required.
-The Data Sync server is intended to run in a Kubernetes environment such as Openshift.
-This allows the Data Sync server to use a ServiceAccount token to save these resources in 1 or more Secrets.
-This will avoid the need for a potentially heavyweight database, at least until something different is required.
+Postgres will be used for this.

 A pubsub service will be required for managing the event driven nature of Subscriptions when the Data Sync server is scaled beyond 1 Replica.
-A reasonable candidate for this is Redis and its set of [pubsub commands](https://redis.io/topics/pubsub).
+Postgres will also be used for this i.e. again using NOTIFY/LISTEN commands
 Any Clients interested in a particular event/subscription will connect via websocket to the server.
-Each server replica will connect to the same redis instance and subscribe to relevant 'Subscription' events, and notify connected clients of those events.
+Each server replica will connect to the same Postgres instance and `LISTEN` to a specific channel, depending on the subscription they are watching, and notify connected clients of any events.

 The Admin UI will be written in React, and use Patternfly for the look & feel.
 See https://github.com/patternfly/patternfly-react & https://github.com/patternfly/patternfly-react-demo-app for more info on the technology.
 See [Sync UI](./ui.md) for more info on the Admin UI Architecture

 ## PostgreSQL Connector

+*NOTE* At this time, the Postgres database that will 'ship' with Data Sync is only intended for the internal working of Data Sync, *not* App data.
+This may change in the future.
+For App data, the developer is expected to have their own Postgres instance, or provision one.

 ### Data Source